mdolab/pyoptsparse/doc/postprocessing.rst

     * Show all for arrays - plots all variables within an array
     * Show legend - reveals the legend for the plotted data
     * Show bounds - shows the variable bounds as dashed lines
+    * Show 'major' iterations - a heuristic filter to remove the line search iterations from the plotting results; especially useful for SNOPT output

 Additionally, four buttons allow control of the plot: